1.1 The private company with limited liability, Koen Pack B.V., hereinafter referred to as 'supplier'.

 5.3 Risk of the products shall transfer to the customer when the products reach the Customer’s facility.

 6.1 Subject to any other stipulation, customer shall be obliged to pay the invoices within 30 days of the invoice date without deduction of any discount.
-Settlement with any claim against user is excluded.
+Settlement with any claim against supplier is excluded.

 6.2 Any credit restriction surcharge included in the invoice amount shall be deemed to form part of the invoice amount and can only be deducted if the remainder of the invoice is paid within 30 days of the invoice date.

-6.3 If the principal fails to pay the invoice price due in time, it shall owe user interest in the amount of 1.5% of the invoice amount for each month, or a part thereof, that has expired since the payment deadline.
+6.3 If the principal fails to pay the invoice price due in time, it shall owe supplier interest in the amount of 1.5% of the invoice amount for each month, or a part thereof, that has expired since the payment deadline.

-6.4 Payments shall only be valid if effected in the manner indicated by the user.
-User shall be free to set off any received payment against outstanding costs, interest due and any due and payable invoices that have been outstanding the longest, even where the customer indicates that a particular payment relates to a specific invoice or if it is clear from the amount transferred that the customer intended to pay a specific invoice.
+6.4 Payments shall only be valid if effected in the manner indicated by the supplier. supplier shall be free to set off any received payment against outstanding costs, interest due and any due and payable invoices that have been outstanding the longest, even where the customer indicates that a particular payment relates to a specific invoice or if it is clear from the amount transferred that the customer intended to pay a specific invoice.

 9.1 Complaints about the quality of the goods delivered can only be lodged within 8 days after the principal has discovered the faultiness of the goods delivered, but on no account later than six (6) months after the delivery of the goods.

 9.2 The principal shall inspect the purchased goods (or have them inspected) upon delivery - or as soon as possible thereafter.
 When doing so, the customer must check whether the delivered goods conform to the agreement, namely whether: